SrejonKhan/AnotherFileBrowser/README.md

 # AnotherFileBrowser

-Just an another File Dialog for Unity, with easy implementation.
+Just another File Dialog for Unity, with easy implementation.
 Using Ookii Dialogs.
 Rather than putting everything in .dll, i've done this simply with a class, so you can extend it based on Ookii Dialogs.

 ![alt-text](demo.gif)